Holiday Sale is NOW until 12/15

 Simplify Your Family's Emergency Preparedness

-DIY First Aid Kit for Families with a Free Printable List
+DIY First Aid Kit for Families

 Having a first aid kit in your home is SO IMPORTANT for so many different situations.
 I’m talking about a little more than a box of band-aids and a tube of Neosporin, although those things are great.
 I’m talking about all the other stuff.
 The alcohol pads to clean cuts with, the gauze and tape, ACE wraps, gloves, splints, trauma pads, etc.